• Skip to primary navigation

 • 3 tablespoon extra virgin olive oil

-• A couple of good handfuls of raw king prawns or prawns of your choice
+• 75 g raw king prawns or prawns of your choice, they can be frozen

-• 1 teaspoon salt you may need more to suit your taste
+• 1 teaspoon sea salt you may need more to suit your taste.
+Pink Himalayan salt is lovely too

 Instructions